nuuuwan/lanka_data_timeseries/README.md

 * 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Excise Duty on Liquor-Total (cbsl - Annual)
 * 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Licence Fee - Liquor-Total (cbsl - Annual)
 * 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Licence Fee - Others-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Licence Fee - Vehicles-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Profit and Dividends-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Stamp Duty-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Total Revenue (cbsl - Annual)
-* 2023-10-29 00:10:31 - Analysis of Revenue Collection of Provincial Councils-Turnover Tax-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Expenditure-Capital Expenditure-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Expenditure-Recurrent (Inclu.
-Local Govt.)-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Expenditures-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Receipts-Grant from the Central Govt.-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Receipts-Revenue-Total (cbsl - Annual)
-* 2023-10-29 00:10:31 - Revenue and Expenditure of Provincial Councils-Receipts-Total (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Agriculture (B.Sc.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Architecture and Quantity Surveying (B.Sc.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Arts & Oriental Studies (B.A.-B.A.
-Special) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Commerce & Management Studies (B.Sc.-B.Com.-B.B.A.) (cbsl - Annual)